-Korean Coin Charms
+Commemorative Coin Charms

-Coin Charms 별전 (別錢)
+Commemorative Coin Charms 별전 (別錢)

-Korea’s first commemorative medals were not medals at all, but were amulets or good luck charms.
-Koreans use the term 별전 (別錢) meaning “Separate or Special Money”, while collectors outside of Korea, refer to them as “Coin Charms”.
+Korea’s earliest commemorative medals were not medals at all, but were amulets or good luck charms.
+Koreans use the term Byeol Jeon 별전 (別錢) meaning “Separate or Special Money”, while collectors outside of Korea, refer to them as “Coin Charms”.
 It is extremely hard to get any specific information on the history, origin or dates of manufacture for individual pieces.1 The vast majority of these amulets were produced between 1850 and 1910; however, there are earlier charms, such as the one pictured at right which purportedly dates from the Three Kingdoms Period of Korean History.
 Hundreds of amulets have no known historical significance, outside of their existence.

 Millions of coin charms and chatelaines were melted down during the world copper shortage of 1907 and again in the 1940s to augment Japan’s war needs.
 The Korean War saw the destruction of many more pieces.
 Many historically important pieces have been destroyed.
 Korean collectors of coin charms are a very passionate group.
+Unfortunately, North Korea has been reproducing Korean coin charms and this has put a significant damper on the hobby.

 Produced in 1863 to commemorate